grafana/tempo/docs/sources/tempo/operations/monitoring.md

 ---
-title: Monitoring Tempo
+title: Monitor Tempo
+menuTitle: Monitor Tempo
+description: Use alerts and dashboards to monitor Tempo in production.
 weight: 40
 ---

-# Monitoring Tempo
+# Monitor Tempo

-Tempo is instrumented to expose metrics, logs and traces.
+Tempo is instrumented to expose metrics, logs, and traces.
-Additionally, the Tempo repository has a [mixin](https://github.com/grafana/tempo/tree/main/operations/tempo-mixin) that includes a set of dashboards, rules and alerts.
+Additionally, the Tempo repository has a [mixin](https://github.com/grafana/tempo/tree/main/operations/tempo-mixin) that includes a set of dashboards, rules, and alerts.
 Together, these can be used to monitor Tempo in production.

 ## Instrumentation

-Tempo is already instrumented with metrics, logs and traces.
+Tempo is already instrumented with metrics, logs, and traces.
 These can be collected to observe Tempo.

 ### Metrics

 Tempo is instrumented with [Prometheus metrics](https://prometheus.io/).
 It emits RED metrics for most services and backends.

 The [Tempo mixin](#dashboards) provides several dashboards using these metrics.

 ### Logs